Common assault explained

 Common assault matters can be confusing, especially when you are uncertain about the law, the potential consequences, or your options.
 LawConnect provides personalised legal information through our AI legal assistant, which can help you understand the general legal landscape and what may be relevant to common assault charges.

-You can start by asking questions about what happened, the possible outcomes, or what steps to take next.
+People can ask questions about what happened, the possible outcomes, or the general options that may follow.
 The AI assistant will provide guidance tailored to the information you share, helping you better understand your situation and the general options available.

 However, only a licensed lawyer can provide legal advice specific to your circumstances.
 If your matter is serious, contested, or you need representation, we can connect you with a criminal defence lawyer who can assess the evidence, advise you on your best course of action, and represent you through the sentencing process if necessary.